andrelandgraf/laravel-docker/README.md

 - ngix

 If you are looking for the community project of laravel + docker, have a look at [laradock](http://laradock.io/).<br/>
-Also, [This medium post](https://medium.com/@shakyShane/laravel-docker-part-1-setup-for-development-e3daaefaf3c) helped me a lot to get started but watch out as it is not up to date anymore.
+Also, [this medium post](https://medium.com/@shakyShane/laravel-docker-part-1-setup-for-development-e3daaefaf3c) helped me a lot to get started but watch out as it is not up to date anymore.

 ## Feedback
 Feel free to get inspired and more importantly provide [your feedback](https://github.com/andrelandgraf/laravel-docker/issues) on structure and style.
 I'm more than happy to learn how to improve my code and architecture.